jamesbrink/docker-dev-env/README.md

 # docker-dev-env
-My person Dev environment inside a docker container.
+My personal Dev environment inside a docker container.
+This container is not optimized for space at all.